 Q3: Is your dog a working dog?

-This means your dog is usually kept on rural land (as outlined above) and is kept/owned by a primary producer (as outlined above), or a person engaged or employed by a primary producers, and is used primarily for the purpose of droving, protecting, tending or working stock and has not been declared a dangerous or menacing dog (prescribed under the Animal Management (Cats & Dogs) Regulation 2009).
+This means your dog is usually kept on rural land (as outlined above) and is kept/owned by a primary producer (as outlined above), or a person engaged or employed by a primary producer, and is used primarily for the purpose of droving, protecting, tending or working stock and has not been declared a dangerous or menacing dog (prescribed under the Animal Management (Cats & Dogs) Regulation 2009).

 If you said 'no' to any of the above questions, your dog does not qualify as a 'working dog' and will need to be registered.